-GLASS FIBRE REINFORCED PLASTIC (GRP)
+GLASS FIBRE REINFORCED PLASTIC (GRP - WHERE APPLICABLE)

 GRP components need to be washed, waxed and taken care of like a car.
 Chemicals and dirt can collect during storage, and the gel coat can be stained or marked when chemicals combine with rain or dew.
-Most stains or marks can be removed with mild dishwashing detergent, but more stubborn marks may require a (fine grit) rubbing compound such as T-cut.
+Most stains or marks can be removed with Blue Diamond black streak remover, but more stubborn marks may require a (fine grit) rubbing compound such as Farcela G3.

-To help keep your GRP components looking almost like new, it is wise to wash the parts monthly (or more frequently) using mild dishwashing detergent, but avoid using strong alkaline (e.g. trisodium phosphate) or acidic cleaners or abrasives.
+To help keep your GRP components looking almost like new, it is wise to wash the parts monthly (or more frequently) using Autoglym products, but avoid using strong alkaline (e.g. trisodium phosphate) or acidic cleaners or abrasives.
 Waxing the components once or twice a year with a good grade paste wax will help to maintain the colour and finish.